PeterArbaugh/wp-metrics-py/README.md

 This is the code used to produce metrics and visualizations for the yearly Web Publishing Product report.
 No dataframes are visualized in this report for reasons of privacy.

+## Inaccessible site count

+A notebook to pull basic numbers about inaccessible sites in the system.
+Recycles a lot of code used in the AY2018 Report.